OptivClearShark/Lincoln/README.md

 ## ⚙️ Quickstart

-1) Optional: Build the AMI with Packer
+1) Build the AMI with Packer

 ```bash
 cd packer